IorioD/MTD-manager-console/How_to_kubernetes.md

 4. Create new user mtdmanager
 5. Create new db named mtdmanager with  mtdmanager as owner
-6. Modify the `pgadmin.sql` (row 307-309 with the IP of the nodes of the cluster) in `/miscConfig` delete (delete force) the mtdmanager db and recreate it again the db using the file via the query tool of pgadmin (to solve some conflicts).
+6. Modify the `pgadmin.sql` (row 307-309 with the IP of the nodes of the cluster) in `/miscConfig`
+7. To solve some conflicts delete (delete force) the mtdmanager db and recreate it again using the file via the query tool of pgadmin.